hooroo/buildbox-build-status/README.md

 The thing works using node.js, so make sure you have that sucker installed.
 Then, just clone the repo (or download the files), perform the obligatory `npm install` and configure as desired, by duplicating `app/config.sample.json` to `config.json` and filling it out with suitable values.

+To run Grunt you will need to install the `grunt-cli`, you can install this by running `npm install -g  grunt-cli`

 ## Running

 The monitor works with a whitelist approach, whereby you configure the `whitelist` value in `config.json` with the projects that you want to track, i.e.,